“Let’s get an Airbnb so that we can cook our own meals.”

 Is this even legal?

-This should serve as a quick start guide if you want to make money from renting your home on Airbnb.
+This should serve as a quick start guide if you want to make money from listing your home on Airbnb.
 These steps take longer to implement.
 Please leave a comment if you have any questions or would just like to hear more stories.